16

 Arrival in Kathmandu and Transfer to hotel

-Upon arrival at Tribhuvan International Airport, you will be greeted by a representative from Nepal Spirit Adventure.
-They will assist you with the transfer to your respective hotels in the heart of Kathmandu city.
-Depending on your flight arrival time, you will have some free time to explore the old Kathmandu market.
-You will spend the night in Kathmandu.
+Upon your arrival at Tribhuvan International Airport, a representative from Nepal Spirit Adventure will greet you.
+You will be transferred to your hotel in the heart of Kathmandu city.
+There are no scheduled programs for today, allowing you free time to explore the old Kathmandu city, Thamel, and the local markets.
+Your activities for the day will depend on your arrival time in Kathmandu.

 Day02

 We have set aside a day for you to recover from jet lag and explore Kathmandu at your leisure.
-During this time, you can visit various cities surrounding Kathmandu and participate in a half-day sightseeing tour of notable attractions in Bhaktapur, Patan, and Kathmandu.
-In the afternoon, we will begin our interaction and conduct a brief discussion regarding the Island Peak climbing expedition.
-Our team will assist you in reviewing your climbing and trekking equipment, as well as facilitating an introduction to our trek Sardar and climbing guide, who will be with you throughout the journey.
+In the afternoon, we will begin our discussion about the Island Peak climbing expedition.
+Our team will assist you in reviewing your climbing and trekking equipment and help facilitate an introduction to our trek leader and climbing guide, who will accompany you throughout the journey.

 Day03

-Early morning transfer to Kathmandu domestic airport for a short, scenic 35-minute flight to Lukla, offering panoramic views of the mountains.
-Upon reaching Tenzing Hillary Airport, Lukla, with its unique airstrip, we will start the trek towards Phakding on a good trail through traditional Sherpa farm villages, with views of snowcapped peaks.
-After a 3-4 hour walk, reach Phakding for an overnight stop in a nice lodge by the bank of the Dudh Kosi River.
+In the early morning, we will transfer to Kathmandu's domestic airport for a short, scenic 35-minute flight to Lukla, which offers panoramic views of the mountains.
+Upon arriving at Tenzing Hillary Airport in Lukla, known for its unique airstrip, we will begin our trek to Phakding.
+The trail takes us through traditional Sherpa farm villages, with stunning views of snow-capped peaks along the way.
+After a 3-4 hour hike, we will reach Phakding, where we will stay overnight in a comfortable lodge by the bank of the Dudh Kosi River.

 Day04